falconair/ProgrammingForAnalytics/README.md

+# Note: this repository should no longer be used.
+Please see https://github.com/falconair/lectures
-# Lecture notes for "Programming for Data Science", "Python for Data Science" and "Python for ML Engineering"
+# ~Lecture notes for "Programming for Data Science", "Python for Data Science" and "Python for ML Engineering"~
 This repository contains lecture notes for classes offered by Shahbaz Chaudhary at the University Of Chicago's Masters in Applied Data Science program

 ## Class setup